altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Why!?
 Of course.
 I remember..."<br/>

-Regis looked at her and found her ice cold smile chilling.
+Regis looked at her and found her ice cold smile chilling.<br/>

-It made him shiver.
+It made him shiver.<br/>

-His current position was stuck close to another women, a bad position to be in.
+His current position was stuck close to another women, a bad position to be in.<br/>

 Regis said in a panic: